 - Scholarly activities in medical education (e.g., research, scientific presentations in medical education at local, provincial and national meetings)

-- Impact of the candidate's activities (e.g. local, provincial, national)
+- Impact of the candidate's activities (e.g. local, provincial or national)

 - Research activities in medical education (quantity, funds received, quality)

-- Demonstration of leadership in medical education (local, provincial, national)
+- Demonstration of leadership in medical education (local, provincial or national)

-- Demonstration of administrative abilities and duties at the local, provincial, national and international levels.
+- Demonstration of administrative abilities and duties at the local, provincial or national or international levels.

-- Scientific presentations in medical education (local, national, international meetings)
+- Scientific presentations in medical education (local, national or international meetings)

 - Scientific publications in medical education